 Connecting semester ticket of the transport association Rhein-Neckar (VRN)

 Students studying in Würzburg have the possibility to buy a connecting ticket for the VRN (VRN-Anschluss-Semester-Ticket).
-In the winter semester 2020/21 this ticket is € 215.60 per semester.
+In the summer semester 2021 this ticket is € 215.60 per semester.
 With this ticket, you may also use all buses, trams and trains in the fare zone of the transport association Rhein-Neckar (VRN), which extends from the Main-Tauber district over Heidelberg/Mannheim to Kaiserslautern (exception: the ticket is not valid in the area of the region Westpfalz).

 Students who purchase a connecting semester ticket of the VRN and have their primary residence in the Main-Tauber district will receive a subsidy of 50% of the ticket price (info sheet).